MauroDataMapper/mdm-explorer/README.md

-# Mauro Data Explorer
+# Secure Data Environment User Portal

 A web application to browse a Mauro metadata catalogue and request access to particular data via the department.

-It is useful to get an overview of the [high-level concepts](docs/CONCEPTS.md) of the Mauro Data Explorer before diving in.
+It is useful to get an overview of the [high-level concepts](docs/CONCEPTS.md) of the Secure Data Environment User Portal before diving in.
 Once you have some familiarity, please follow the installation and setup instructions below to get started.

 # License